oresmus/elm-examples/html-drag-2/README.txt

 This is copied from the prior example html-drag-1, and then modified (by editing the .elm file) to permit dragging of multiple objects independently.
-(I also made all imports explicit, and commented all code I don't yet fully understand.)
+(I also made all imports explicit, and commented all code I don't yet fully understand, and added a list of known bugs as initial comments.)

 To remake index.html, just rerun this command in your shell: